Stora Enso is the renewable materials growth company, delivering sustainable profitable growth.

 |Depreciation and operational decrease in biological asset values||590 - 620|

-Stora Enso's capital expenditure forecast for 2020 was reduced by EUR 25 million from the earlier estimated range of EUR 700–750 million to improve 2020 cash flow.
-The estimate includes approximately EUR 80 million for the Group's biological assets and the capitalised leasing contracts according to IFRS 16 Leases of approximately 40 MEUR.
-The depreciation and operational decrease in the biological asset values forecast includes also the impact of IFRS 16.
-The operational decrease in biological asset values is forecast to be EUR 50-70 million.
+In Q1/2020, Stora Enso’s capital expenditure forecast for 2020 was reduced by EUR 25 million from the earlier estimated range of EUR 700–750 million to improve 2020 cash flow.
+The estimate includes approximately EUR 80 million for the Group's biological assets and the capitalised leasing contracts according to IFRS 16 Leases of approximately EUR 40 million.
+The depreciation and depletion of capitalised silviculture costs forecast includes also the impact of IFRS 16.
+The depletion of capitalised silviculture costs is forecast to be EUR 50–70 million.